meg4ik/DevIt-test-task/README.md

-# Project Name

-Article Management
+# Article Management

-## Getting Started

-Task:
+### Task

-'mplement an article management project.
+'Implement an article management project.
 Articles should be parsed on schedule form RSS feeds (any of your choice).
 Articles are managed (CRUD) in the admin panel, access to the admin panel must be closed by authorization.
 There should also be a public route that displays a list of articles with pagination/sorting/search.'

 Languages: TypeScript(JS) and Python

 Backend framework: Django, DRF

 DB: PostgreSQL, Redis

 API Protocol: REST

 Auth: JWT

 Additional: Celery, Celery Beat

-Backend framework: NextJS
+Frontend framework: NextJS

 Forms: Formik

 UI: Tailwind CSS

 Environment: Docker, Docker Compose